-The recommendations provided in this technical datasheet for the correct use of SMARTPLY panels are specifically designed to ensure longevity and performance of this quality product in service.
+The recommendations provided in this technical datasheet for the correct use of SMARTPLY FRAME sheathing panels are specifically designed to ensure longevity and performance of this quality product in service.

 It is therefore essential that these recommendations are strictly followed.

-competent contractor, experienced with this type of product.
-SMARTPLY EUROPE DAC cannot be held responsible for damages arising from nonadherence to these recommendations or product failures resulting from inadequate structural design or misuse of this product.
+The product is designed to be installed by a competent timber frame manufacturer, general builder, or a contractor, experienced with this type of product.
+SMARTPLY EUROPE DAC cannot be held responsible for damages arising from nonadherence to these recommendations, or product failures resulting from inadequate structural design or misuse of this product.